Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Floer cohomology

 Let $\mathit{CF}^*(E,H)$ be the graded $\bK$-vector space with one generator, of degree $i(x)$, for each one-periodic orbit $x$ which lies outside $F_0$.
 The Floer differential has the form

 where the sum is over the kind of solution considered above.
 To determine the sign $\pm$ associated to each $u$, some additional choices are required (in the terminology of \cite{seidel04}, a trivialization of the orientation line of each $x$), which we will not explain further.
-The cohomology $\mathit{HF}^*(E,H)$ of \eqref{eq:floer-d} depends only on $\alpha$, up to canonical isomorphism, hence will often be referred to as $\mathit{HF}^*(E,\alpha)$.
+The cohomology of \eqref{eq:floer-d} is denoted by $\mathit{HF}^*(E,H)$.